hb0nes/epic-games-yoink/README.md

   - username
   - password
 - Unstar/Star your own repository.
 A GitHub action is now started that will take care of everything for you.
+It will run twice per day, each day.
 If it fails, open an issue and I might look into it.